-The annual release of matric results is traditionally the first big news story of the year in South Africa.
-Newspaper pages are filled with photographs of grinning school matriculants.
 Stories of success and failure dominate television, radio and press coverage.
-And the education system comes in for more scrutiny than at any other time in the year.
+And the education system comes under more scrutiny than at any other time in the year.

 Examinations are normally written in October and November and the results are released early the following year.
-The department of basic education is expected to release the results on 6 January.
 Pupils can view their results in major newspapers, at their schools or examination centres and on the department’s website.

 A matriculant is considered to have passed and will be issued with a National Senior Certificate if they have achieved at least 40% in three subjects, including an official home language subject, and at least 30% in three other subjects.

 In order to attend a university, a pupil must pass with a “minimum of 30% in the language of learning and teaching of the higher education institution” and achieve more than 50% in four subjects.

 The department of basic education releases four documents which are useful tools in assessing matric results.
 The documents are published on its website when the results are released.